Lithops julii (Dinter & Schwant.) N. E. Br.

 Lithops chrysocephala, Lithops fulleri, Lithops fulleri var. brunnea, Lithops fulleri var. chrysocephala, Lithops fulleri var. rouxii, Lithops fulleri var. tapscottii, Lithops helmae, Lithops julii subsp. fulleri, Lithops julii subsp. julii, Lithops julii var. littlewoodii, Lithops julii var. rouxii, Lithops lactea, Lithops maughanii, Mesembryanthemum julii

 This species is native to Namibia (found west of Warmbad).

 Lithops julii is a small succulent with cone-shaped bodies composed of two gray to pinkish-grey leaves with usually brown impressed markings on the upper surface.
 It grows solitary or forms clumps of up to 15 bodies.
-Top near fissure edge often has rubrications creating a "lip smear," a distinctive feature of the species.
-Leaves are fleshy, up to 1 inch (2.5 cm) tall, with flat to slightly convex, up to 1.2 inches (3 cm) long, and up to 0.8 inches (2 cm) wide upper surface.
+The top near the fissure edge often has rubrications creating a "lip smear," a distinctive feature of the species.
+Leaves are thick and fleshy and flat to slightly convex at the top.
+The bodies are up to 1 inch (2.5 cm) tall, with the upper surface up to 1.2 inches (3 cm) long and up to 0.8 inches (2 cm) wide.
 Flowers are white, daisy-like, up to 1.2 inches (3 cm) in diameter, and appear from mid-summer into fall from the fissure between leaves.

 How to Grow and Care for Lithops julii